MicrosoftDocs/data-api-builder-docs/data-api-builder/reference-configuration.md

 ##### REST pagination example

-In the example, if we issued the REST GET `https://localhost:5001/api/books`, the resulting JSON would include one record in the `value` array because the page size was defaulted to 1.
-The example results show how Data API builder appends `nextLink` to results when a subsequent page exists.
+In this example, issuing the REST GET `https://localhost:5001/api/books` would return one record in the `value` array because the `default-page-size` was set to 1.
+If more results exist, Data API builder appends a `nextLink` in the response.
+The `nextLink` contains a `$after` parameter for retrieving the next page of data.

 ```JSON
 {